 Good animations help visualize your brand’s story.
 They also manipulate timing to give users the right emotional meaning and perception.
 The experience should be seamless and logical, intertwined with the visitors’ movement through the site.
 The right animations should gently nudge your audience to follow a deliberate interactive path like pressing a button or opening a new page.

 A good way to integrate storytelling is to mirror the film and animation industry.
 You can look for inspiration in the book “Illusion of Life: Disney Animation” by Frank Thomas and Ollie Johnston, which provides the framework for most of the animations we see today.
 Some of the principles mentioned in it are- the art of timing, how to stage action, create anticipation, where to exaggerate elements, or how to time your animations.
 A great web design can use all of those elements in order to stand out and draw the audience to your brand.

 What makes animation trendy is realism.
 In today’s design landscape users need hints that guide them on what to do.
 Small, simple animations are engaging and interesting; the user might not even realize there is an animation at all.
 It’s those little bits and pieces that people discover as they start interacting with your site.
 Those small interactions are just accents that can direct visitors through a site without changing the aesthetics.
 In this case, intuitive animations create a happy marriage between simplicity and usability.

 The opportunity with every trend in website design is knowing how to use it.
-Animations are a fantastic way to breath life into your web presence.
+Animations are a fantastic way to breathe life into your web presence.
 The trick is to make them seamless, intuitive, and smooth.
-They need to serve a purpose, increase usability and spotlight your content.
+They need to serve a purpose, increase usability, and spotlight your content.

 Choreographing animations is really important, as timing is everything.
 It takes a lot of experimentation and testing to get the right feeling your brand is trying to convey.